beansiava/myReactWebsite/Documentation/tasklist.md

 Things to learn:
-- How to manage a feature branch
+- How to manage a feature branch: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow
--
+- TailwindCSS: how to change or override defaults